-Prenatal care is a health issue since infant mortality in Cobb and Bartow counties surpass the national levels.
-It indicates the existence of broader issues pertaining to access to care and maternal and child health.
+• Prenatal care is a health issue since infant mortality indicates the existence of broader issues pertaining to access to care and maternal and child health.
 The prevalence of maternal and child health issues are higher with women who are medically underserved, uninsured, under-educated, and without adequate access to care.
-Other maternal/child health issues, including low birth weight, highlight these health disparities.
+Other maternal/child health issues, including low birth weight, highlights these health disparities which community rankings on par with state and national levels.